In brief

 Read MoreWho's responsible?

-The Federal Government can make a difference by setting targets to close the justice gap and finally taking responsibility for change.
+The Federal government can make a difference by setting targets to close the justice gap and finally taking responsibility for change.
 Justice targets are the first step in developing a long-term national plan to close the justice gap.

 CloseWhat we’re asking

-More Indigenous-led solutions for kids
+More First Nations-led solutions for kids

-- Judges should have adequate alternatives to detention available to them to work with and rehabilitate kids instead of locking them up.
+- Judges should have adequate alternatives to detention available to them to work with and rehabilitate kids instead of locking them up

 A fairer youth justice system